The Seal Beach Pier and playground is an amazing spot especially for the toddler/preschool crowd.

 - Police substation overlooking the playground at the base of the pier.

-- More information on Eisenhower Park from the City of Seal Beach
+- Official information on the playground at Eisenhower Park from the City of Seal Beach

 You might also like: